RyanSKang/SVG-Maker/README.md

 1. Using a source code editor, open the cloned repository
 2. Open integrated terminal on index.js and execute an "npm i"
 3. Execute "node index.js"
-4. Respond to the inquierer prompts within the command line
+4. Respond to the inquirer prompts within the command line
 5. Once completed a SVG file named "GeneratedLogo.svg" will be created.

 If you want to run test, execute "npm run test"